ranjithshegde/ccls.nvim/README.md

 # ccls.nvim

-**_ This plugin is a work in progress.
+**This plugin is a work in progress.
 It works but is still missing some tests.
-Use at your own risk_**
+Use at your own risk**

+Inspired by [vim-ccls](https://github.com/m-pilia/vim-ccls) by Martin Pilia.
-This is a lua rewrite of vim-ccls by Martin Pilia
+The entire tree-browser part of the code is a lua rewrite of [vim-yggdrasil](https://github.com/m-pilia/vim-yggdrasil) by Martin Pilia.

 Features include: